kevinlondon/kevinlondon.github.io/_posts/2022-02-12-providing-feedback-to-engineers.md

 That's where the genius stuff lives!
 Or at least, that's how it feels.

 ## Overcoming

-I have three suggestions for overcoming this feeling:
-1. **Notice it**: Pay attention to when you're feeling uncomfortable.
-Sometimes just noticing is helpful for identifying how to fix it or manage the feelings.
-2. **Ask questions**: Offering feedback doesn't need to be pointing out someone's wrong.
-We can open a discussion.
-3. **Think about feedback as growth**: Offering and receiving feedback is one of the best ways to grow as an engineer.
+One strategy for overcoming these uncomfortable feelings is to pay attention to them.
+Sometimes noticing when I'm starting negative self-talk or feeling anxious can help me realize that it's one of the causes above.
+Realizing that I'm in a loop or falling into a pattern can help knock me out of it.

-Let's explore these suggestions further!
+Let's explore a few other suggestions.

 ### Ask Open-Ended Questions
 One technique I've found helpful for offering feedback is exploring rather than recommending.
-Let's consider I'm reviewing a design document and notice there's no client-side cache and I think it needs it.
+Let's consider I'm reviewing a design document and notice there's no client-side cache and I'm concerned about request latency.
 Here's a few ways I could comment:

 * **Recommending**: I'd use a distributed cache like Redis here to speed up requests.
 * **Exploring**: What latency requirements do we have?
 What options can we use